Gesee-y/Cruise.jl/README.md

 ## Philosophy

-Cruise is built with a strong emphasis on modularity enabled by his powerful core built around DAG(Direct Acyclic Graph) of plugins.
+Cruise is built with a strong emphasis on modularity enabled by its powerful core built around DAG (Direct Acyclic Graph) of plugins.
 Every user should feel as free as possible to use, modify, or replace components of the engine without much difficulty.

 Why this philosophy?
 Because I believe there are many excellent programmers out there, some far better than me, so I designed this engine in a way that ensures programmers won't feel constrained by my implementations.